Self-employed person consulting his accountant online in Quebec

 The accountant:

-• Calculates the taxes to be collected and remitted
+• Calculates taxes to be collected and remitted

-• Helps you decide whether voluntary enrollment is beneficial
+• Helps you decide if voluntary registration is beneficial

 4. Tax Planning